-The above problem of figure 8 problem can be solved by adding “synchronization static”, Just a single change was made in the program static synchronization was added.
+The above problem of figure 8 problem can be solved by adding “synchronization static”, Just a single change was made in the program static synchronization was added.Synchronization method applies synchronization to the method, Synchronization block applies synchronization to the specific block inside the method whereas static synchronization applies synchronization to the whole class.
+So, the area covered is wide.

 class Operation /* Critical section */